|

 It

-is power-hungry - and the battery is worn on your belt.
+was power-hungry and the large battery was worn on your belt.
 All

 The